itu-devops/lecture_notes/sessions/session_08/Slides.md

 * **Information Overload**

 * **Wasting disk space**

-###### Personal Story: Not being able to login to the zeeguu server
-The situation resulted from the following sequence of unfortunate events
-- Logfile grows to multi-GB size in a few months
-- Disk becomes full
-- To the point of not being able to ssh into bash using ssh

-Solution is to run a delete command  w/o even creating a terminal (e.g. `ssh user@server rm -rf /tmp`

 ### Architectural Tactic: Log Rotation

 - Set a threshold of time / size